 • local and national government

-• the NHS
+• the NHS and other healthcare providers

-• social research organisations
+• social and market research organisations

 • social services.

-Find information on employers in healthcare, teacher training and education, marketing, advertising and PR, and other job sectors.
+Find information on employers in healthcare, teacher training and education, marketing, advertising and PR and other job sectors.

 Skills for your CV